 Stage 2: Mission

 The second step of VMOSA is to define the organizational mission.
-Here the mission builds on the vision and defines what the organization will actually do to make its vision a reality.
+Usually a mission builds on the vision.
+It defines what the organization will actually do to make its vision a reality.

 An example of a mission for a fictional car company could be: “To create affordable automobiles at a global scale in an ethical way”.